CollarNetworks/docs/Collar Primer/faq.md

 #### Is Collar live?

 Collar is currently in Private Beta as we finalize key features and iterate on user feedback.
-You can request access here.
+You can request access [here](https://pukzi11x7je.typeform.com/to/Z5ZnQlOJ).

 #### Who should use Collar?

-Collar, like other borrowing protocols, is used by holders of concentrated token positions such as family offices, high net worth individuals, foundations, DAOs, miners, validators, traders, degens and more.
+Collar, like other borrowing protocols, will predominantly be used by holders of concentrated token positions such as family offices, high net worth individuals, foundations, DAOs, miners, validators, traders, degens and more.

 #### How do you prevent liquidations?